 Finding the right health service

-You can access Northern Ireland's Health and Social Care (HSC) Services in a range of ways.
+You can access Northern Ireland's Health and Social Care (HSC) Services in a range of ways depending on what you need.
 Here's an overview of the main services available to help you get the treatment you need.

 HSC service finder